 Directed by Richard Stanley, ‘Color Out of Space’ is an adaptation of H.P.
 Lovecraft’s short story that goes by the same name.
 Despite being a movie that’s rough around the edges, the film perfectly captures the essence of Lovecraft’s horror and keeps you enthralled with its incomprehensible yet intriguing mysteries.

-While the film’s terrifying atmosphere and trippy visuals are enough to keep you at the edge of your seat, the fact that it leaves almost everything to your imagination makes it even more unnerving.
+While the film’s terrifying atmosphere and trippy visuals are enough to keep you on the edge of your seat, the fact that it leaves almost everything to your imagination makes it even more unnerving.
 So further in this article, we will make an attempt to explain all the mysteries of the film that were intentionally left undone.

 Plot Summary